ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ftplugin.md

 You can find a full list of runtimepath directories in `:help runtimepath`, and you can view your current `runtimepath` with `:echo &runtimepath` (warning: it is probably long and hard to parse).

+## `plugin` and `ftplugin`

-For the purposes of this series, the most important directories in your `runtimepath` are the `plugin` and `ftplugin/` directories in your Vim config folder, i.e. the directories `~/.vim/plugin/` and `~/.vim/ftplugin/` (for Vim) and `~/.config/nvim/plugin/` and `~/.config/nvim/ftplugin/` (for Neovim).
+The `plugin` and `ftplugin` directories are the most important directories in your `runtimepath` for the purposes of this series---(we will use these directories for LaTeX-specific Vim configuration.)
-We will use these directories for global configuration of VimTeX and for LaTeX-specific settings.

-## `plugin` vs `ftplugin`

-Here are the important differences for the practical purposes of configuring VimTeX (in the next article):
+Here are the important practical differences between `plugin` and `ftplugin`:

-- `plugin` is for global Vim configuration (that applies to *all* filetypes);
-  `ftplugin` is for filetype-specific configuration.
+- `plugin` is intended for global Vim configuration (i.e. config that applies to *all* filetypes), while `ftplugin` is intended for filetype-specific configuration.
 - Files in `plugin` load before files in `ftplugin`.
 - Files in `plugin` load once per Vim session; files in `ftplugin` load every time you switch to a new buffer (and thus can load multiple times per Vim session if you switch between multiple buffers).